I'm haunted by the images I see in my head, and those I see in my house.

 I picked it up expecting a light ghost story, which I was in the mood for.
 Instead, I read a profoundly beautiful book that that makes me ponder everlasting love, self-sacrifice, and just how much would we be willing to give up to save the ones we love.
 It's an ideal I would like to believe I could live up to, if needed, after reading Tawny's story.

 Tawny is not a typical teen - how many typical teens see ghosts, and have extraordinarily powerful psychic friends?
 Yet her life is far from typical, as she is haunted by secrets she has yet to discover.
-Through the course of this book, she uncovers all
+Through the course of this book, she uncovers all those secrets, and they make her the powerful woman she becomes.

 Ms. Spraycar has created three dimensional characters, not only in her male and female leads, but from the supporting cast.
 We care for these people, we root for them, we love them.